Growing Zones: 4-11 patio / 9-11 outdoors(hardy down to 30℉)

 2) Fill the container halfway with soil, gently remove the tree from its original pot and position into the new one.

 3) Fill in around the tree with the potting soil but be sure not to cover the grafted area of the tree.
-Leave about about an inch from the soil surface to the rim of the pot for easy watering.
+Leave about an inch from the soil surface to the rim of the pot for easy watering.

 4) Lightly pack down the soil as you fill and then give your tree a deep watering until it flows from the holes in the bottom of the pot.